-Backups are one of the important part of your WordPress security, they are as important as using a strong password.
-So in this article we will show you how to backup your WordPress site in 4 easy ways
+Backups are one of the important parts of your WordPress security, they are as important as using a strong password.
+So in this article, we will show you how to backup your WordPress site in 4 easy ways.

 What are Backups

 Backups are just copy of the work stored so they can be used to restore back to the time when the back was created.
 So similarly WordPress backups are copy of your WordPress installation which includes all the plugins, themes, media uploads, the database and the core WordPress files.